santanusinha/elasticsearch-aerospike-filter/README.md

 # Background
 As nice as ES is, index refreshes are a pain.
-The features it provides far outweigh this drawback.
+However, the features it provides far outweigh this (minor in most cases) drawback.

-However, there are unavoidable real-time scenarios where we need to check values in some transactional DB like redis or aerospike etc to filter out unwanted components.
+However, there are unavoidable real-time scenarios where we need to check values in some transactional DB like redis or aerospike etc to filter out unwanted documents.
 The transactional system gets updated faster or at a different rate than ES refresh.

 This sample project uses the native script functionality to inject a filter that queries aerospike to determine whether to accept a result or not.